thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

     score: '8.1' } ]
 ```

 The `where()` method also has a form that accepts one argument—an object with key-value pairs.
 The keys become column names and the values become their respective match values.
-If an object with multiple key-value pairs is given, the `where()` method generates multiple `WHERE` clauses, each separated by an `AND` keyword.
+If an object with multiple key-value pairs is given, the `where()` method generates multiple `AND` clauses.

 ```javascript
 'use strict';